In Search of Lost Utility: Private Location Data: Conclusions

 \section{Conclusions}

-Releasing location data is challenging owing to the fact that it is high-dimensional and sparse.
 We proposed a novel approach to release location data with strong privacy guarantees.
-In contrast to most prior works, our model is capable to release time information along with location visits without suffering significant utility loss.
-Our general framework consists of generating the source and destination pairs of every trace separately, computing the transition probabilities between neighboring locations, and then generating synthetic trajectories between the source and destination using a graph optimization algorithm.
-As opposed to previous works, the transition probability depends on the time and the destination towards where the individual is moving, and is computed only between geographically close locations which make our solution accurate and scalable.
-We evaluated our proposal on a public location dataset and designed neural networks to model the distribution of trajectories.
-These networks are simple and hence fast to train even with differential privacy guarantees.
-Our approach is evaluated on real-life location data of taxi passenger trajectories, and results show that the provided utility is meaningful.
-Therefore, our technique can be a compelling new approach to the privacy-preserving release of location trajectories with time information.
-Importantly, we produce synthetic datasets that hopefully preserve many different statistics of the original dataset.
-Obviously, releasing only a few targeted statistics with or without differential privacy, instead of the complete synthetized dataset, is a different approach which should always result in greater accuracy but only with respect to the released statistics.

-There are several further research directions to explore.
-First, the proposed framework is general and finding the best generative models to a given type of data is difficult which requires domain expertise.
-Second, there can be several techniques to recover trajectories from the noisy transition probabilities which may provide superior performance to a simpler shortest path search.
-Finally, our general approach may be applicable to other types of sequential data than location trajectories such as different time series.
+In contrast to prior works, \our is capable to release time information along with location visits without suffering significant utility loss.
+Our framework consists of generating the source and destination pairs of every trace, computing the transition probabilities between neighboring locations, then generating synthetic trajectories between the source and destination using a Monte Carlo algorithm.
+The transition probability depends on the time and destination, and is computed between the most frequent locations.
+We evaluated our proposal on three public location datasets and designed neural networks to model the distribution of trajectories.
+These networks are simple and hence fast to train even with DP guarantees.
+Results show that the provided utility is meaningful.
+Therefore, our technique can be a compelling new approach to the privacy-preserving release of complete location trajectories with time information.
+Importantly, we produce synthetic datasets that preserve many different statistics of the original dataset.
+Undoubtedly, releasing only a few targeted statistics with or without Differential Privacy, instead of the complete synthesized dataset, is a different approach which should always result in greater accuracy but only with respect to the released statistics.
+The proposed framework is general and finding the best generative models to a given type of data is difficult and requires domain expertise.
+We believe that our general approach may be applicable to other types of sequential data than location trajectories such as different time series.